2025 NBA playoffs: (1) Oklahoma City Thunder vs. (4) Denver Nuggets

 Denver played their best full game of the series in a 119–107 victory to force a Game 7.
 Nikola Jokić scored 29 points, 14 rebounds, and 8 assists.
 A sick Jamal Murray, who was listed as “questionable” for the game, added 25 points, and Christian Braun had a career playoff-best 23 points.
 The game was tied deep into the third quarter when Julian Strawther had a pair of threes and a driving layup to gain the momentum during a 10-0 run.
 Strawther finished with 15 points, all coming in the second half.
 Shai Gilgeous-Alexander scored 32 points on 11-for-16 shooting and Chet Holmgren scored 19 points and had 11 rebounds.
 Denver made their third quarter run when Gilgeous-Alexander was on the bench with foul trouble.
 Jalen Williams dished out 10 assists, but again struggled with his shot, going 3-for-19 for 6 points, including missing a wide open three that would have gotten Oklahoma City within two possessions with 1:35 left in the game.
-In the series thus far vs. Denver, Williams is shooting just 33% from the floor and 21% on 3-pointers.
+In the series thus far vs. Denver, Williams is shooting just 33 percent from the floor and 21 percent on 3-pointers.

 The Nuggets go into Game 7 with years worth of experience, as this is their seventh Game 7 since 2019; however, this is their first on the road since their 2012 defeat to the Lakers.
-The Thunder have not played in a Game 7 since losing to the Rockets in the First Round in 2020.
+The Thunder have not played in a Game 7 since losing to the Rockets in the first round in 2020.
 The only two players left from that 2020 Game 7 are Shai Gilgeous-Alexander and Luguentz Dort.

 After a competitive first half, Oklahoma City routed Denver in the second half to advance to their first Western Conference Finals since 2016.
 Shai Gilgeous-Alexander scored 35 points on 12-of-19 shooting, while Jalen Williams broke out of his series-long slump with 24 points on 10-of-17 shooting.
 Off the bench, Alex Caruso and Cason Wallace were a +40 and +38, respectively.
 Caruso particularly played excellent defense on the much taller and bigger Nikola Jokić.
 Denver came into the game battered with Aaron Gordon hampered due to a Grade 2 hamstring injury and Michael Porter's shoulder injury.
 Jokić was able to score 20 points, but only took 9 shots and had 5 turnovers.
-As a team, the Nuggets shot 39% from the floor and 22% from three, compared to the Thunder, who made 49% of the shots from the floor and shot 30% from three.
+As a team, the Nuggets shot 39 percent from the floor and 22 percent from three, compared to the Thunder, who made 49 percent of the shots from the floor and shot 30 percent from three.